NoneGiven/MphRead/README.md

 # MphRead
-This project is a model viewer, scene renderer, and general parser for file formats used in the Nintendo DS game Metroid Prime Hunters.
-The renderer is implemented using OpenGL via the [OpenTK](https://github.com/opentk/opentk) library.
+This project is a reverse engineering and game recreation effort comprising a model viewer, scene renderer, and general parser for file formats used in the Nintendo DS game Metroid Prime Hunters.
+The renderer is implemented using OpenGL via the [OpenTK](https://github.com/opentk/opentk) library with audio through [OpenAL Soft](https://github.com/kcat/openal-soft).
 Documentation of various game features can be found in the [wiki](https://github.com/NoneGiven/MphRead/wiki).

 ## Features
 - Renders individual models or complete game rooms with entities
+- Recreates the player controls and gameplay of the original
 - Processes and renders particle systems and effects
 - Visualizes collision data for rooms and entities
 - Plays in-engine camera sequences (cutscenes)